hirosystems/docs/docs/clarinet/how-to-guides/how-to-create-new-project.md

 └── tests
 ```

 The `Clarinet.toml` file contains configuration files for the smart contracts in your project.
-When you create contracts in
-your project, Clarinet will add them to this file.
+When you create contracts in your project, Clarinet will add them to this file.

 The `settings/Devnet.toml` file contains configuration for accounts in the Clarinet console, including the seed
 phrases and initial balances.
-Initial balances are in Micro Stacks (microSTX).
+Initial balances are in microstacks (uSTX).